-Fighting in a first person perspective in a 3d environment was revolutionary, even though it is unplayable since, in order to make the game run decently, the graphics in 1st person are mostly wireframe.
+Fighting in a first person perspective in a 3d environment was revolutionary, even though it is pretty much unplayable now.
+This is because, in order to make the game run decently, the graphics in 1st person are mostly wireframe.

-Surprises don’t end there, 4DSB offers a refreshing variety of personalization options for your boxer: beyond the name, you can choose from different faces (or heads rather), physical measurements and colours of jerseys and shorts.
+Surprises don’t end there, 4DSB offers a refreshing variety of personalization options for the boxer: beyond the name, it is possible to choose from different faces (or heads rather), physical measurements and colours of jerseys and shorts.

-Sliders can also be used to modify the boxer’ stats, should you want your fighter nimbler or heavier and able to deal more punishment to his opponent.
+Sliders can also be used to modify the boxer’ stats, should one want a fighter nimbler or heavier and able to deal more punishment to his opponent.
 This is something very common in today’s fighting games, especially evident in the wrestling games used by streamers on Twitch.

 What was the 4D all about anyway?